 Airbus has been an engaged participant in China’s use of space for Earth observation.
 The company has also worked with a private partner, Beijing Eastdawn Information Technology (which itself is part of the Chinese Academy of Sciences), to distribute satellite imagery and software to government agencies and other customers.

 With headquarters half a world away, Airbus recognises the value that strong partnerships with local Chinese companies provides.
-A sampling of these partnerships includes a composite manufacturing centre in Harbin, while in Beijing alone, there is an engineering centre; a customer support centre that can dispatch some 25,000 spare parts to airlines in the Asia-Pacific region; and a training centre with five full flight simulators for the A320 and A330/A340 jetliner families and the H225 helicopter.
+A sampling of these partnerships includes a composite manufacturing centre in Harbin, while in Beijing alone, there is an engineering centre; a customer support centre that can dispatch some 25,000 spare parts to airlines in the Asia-Pacific region; and a training centre with six full flight simulators for the A320 and A330/A340 jetliner families and A350 and the H225 helicopter.

 Based in Shenzhen, China, the Airbus China Innovation Centre (ACIC) is our second innovation centre after A3 in Silicon Valley.
 Here, we tap into the local talent, technology, and partner pool to identify the next big change to transform the aerospace sector.